dafer45/TBTK/doc/Manual.md

 	property.setAllowIndexOutOfBoundsAccess(true);
 	property.setDefaultValue(defaultValue);
 ```
-We note that it is recommended to be causius about turning this feature on, since out of bound access in most cases is a sign of a bug.
+We note that it is recommended to be cautious about turning this feature on, since out of bound access in most cases is a sign of a bug.
 Such bugs will be immediately detected at execution if out of bounds access is turned off.

 # Density {#Density}